tfpf/pysorteddict/docs/performance.md

 There is an extra step required when using `float` keys: the check for NaN.
 Hence, the performance will be marginally worse than if `int` keys were used.

+Everything required to run these performance benchmarks can be found in the GitHub repository.

 ## Membership Check

 ```{image} _static/images/perf-__contains__-light.png